DZY122/DiTAS/README.md

 cd DiTAS
 ```

 We provide an [`environment.yml`](environment.yml) file that can be used to create a Conda environment.
-If you only want
-to run pre-trained models locally on CPU, you can remove the `cudatoolkit` and `pytorch-cuda` requirements from the file.

 ```bash
 conda env create -f environment.yml